groupdocs-merger-cloud/groupdocs-merger-cloud-java-samples/README.md

-## GroupDocs.Merger Cloud SDK for Java
+## GroupDocs.Merger Cloud SDK for Java Examples

 This repository contains [Examples](Examples) projects for [GroupDocs.Merger Cloud SDK for Java](https://products.groupdocs.cloud/merger/java) to help you learn and write your own applications.